 I think the colour palette of the film came from long journeys at night travelling back and forth from Beaconsfield where the NFTS is located.
 I was interested in that alienated, lost and far from home feeling you can get late at night in dark, quiet streets that have an eerie orange glow.
 I wanted the blackness in the film to almost have a presence and for any white light to be stark and exposing.

-Mark screens this weekend as part of the London Short Film Festival’s Show Me Your Scars programme, are you concerned about how the film might be received in the midst of the #MeToo movement?
+Now that Mark is making its online premiere, are you at all concerned about how the film might be received in the wake of the #MeToo movement?

 If there is no moral complexity then there is little that can feel truly thought-provoking.